coderefinery/workshop-intro/livestream.md

 ### You can't attend every day
 - Review material later, raw Twitch video delay is about zero minutes.

+### A cat visits one of the instructors
+- How is this a problem?

 ### The course is too cool and you want to know more
 - Check out hints in the workshop-outro
+- Join as a team leader next time
+- Ask your local supporters

 ## Final notes

+### Please register if you haven't yet

+- You will get emails from us with updates
+- It helps us with our reporting and ensures funding
+- You are registered if you got emails directly from us
+- Registration link is in HackMD

 ### Join us!